spanners/udacity/cs253/lecture_notes/unit5-xml_json_apis.markdown

 		>> contents = page.read()
 		>> headers = page.headers.items()
 		>> print page.headers['content-type']
 		'text/html; charset=ISO-8859-1'

 		# take a look at dir(page)

 # Why not talk to servers with HTML?

 Browsers are very permissive with HTML.
-It doesn't have to adhere to strict standards in order for browsers to render it, and it is thus somemtimes unstructured/error-prone.
+It doesn't have to adhere to strict standards in order for browsers to render it, and it is thus sometimes unstructured/error-prone.

 This makes parsing HTML for collation/maniupulation of data very tricky.